-Telecommunications Sector Risk.
-The telecommunications sector of a country's economy is often subject to extensive government regulation.
-The costs of complying with governmental regulations, delays or failure to receive required regulatory approvals, or the enactment of new regulatory requirements may negatively affect the business of telecommunications companies.
+The communication services sector of a country's economy is often subject to extensive government regulation.
+The costs of complying with governmental regulations, delays or failure to receive required regulatory approvals, or the enactment of new regulatory requirements may negatively affect the business of communications companies.
 Government actions around the world, specifically in the area of pre-marketing clearance of products and prices, can be arbitrary and unpredictable.
-The U.S. telecommunications market is characterized by increasing competition and regulation by the U.S. Federal Communications Commission and various state regulatory authorities.
-Companies in the telecommunications sector may encounter distressed cash flows due to the need to commit substantial capital to meet increasing competition, particularly in developing new products and services using new technology.
-Technological innovations may make the products and services of certain telecommunications companies obsolete.
-Telecommunications providers are generally required to obtain franchises or licenses in order to provide services in a given location.
+The communications services industry can also be significantly affected by intense competition for market share, including competition with alternative technologies such as wireless communications, product compatibility and standardization, consumer preferences, rapid product obsolescence, research and development of new products, lack of standardization or compatibility with existing technologies, and a dependency on patent and copyright protections.
+Companies in the communication services sector may encounter distressed cash flows due to the need to commit substantial capital to meet increasing competition, particularly in developing new products and services using new technology.
+Technological innovations may make the products and services of certain communications companies obsolete.

+Telecommunications providers with exposure to the U.S. are generally required to obtain franchises or licenses in order to provide services in a given location.
 Licensing and franchise rights in the telecommunications sector are limited, which may provide an advantage to certain participants.
 Limited availability of such rights, high barriers to market entry and regulatory oversight, among other factors, have led to consolidation of companies within the sector, which could lead to further regulation or other negative effects in the future.
+Telecommunication providers investing in non-U.S. countries may be subject to similar risks.
+Additional risks include those related to competitive challenges in the U.S. from non-U.S. competitors engaged in strategic joint ventures with U.S. companies and in non-U.S. markets from both U.S. and non-U.S. competitors.